-Plums are known for their delicious juicy sweet interior and tart skin.
+Plums are known for their delicious, juicy sweet interior and tart skin.
 They are of the genus Prunus, which includes trees that produce cherries, peaches, apricots, almonds, plums and nectarines.
-They thrive in Georgia’s warm climate and are one of the many tasty fruit available from produce at Jaemor Farms.
+They thrive in Georgia’s warm climate and are one of the many tasty fruits available at Jaemor Farms.

 Plums will ripen quickest at room temperatures between 68 and 77 degrees Fahrenheit.
 Temperatures below 68 degrees will slow the ripening process, and temperatures above 77 degrees will cause the plum to develop a less-than-ideal taste.

-If you just can’t wait to bite into a deliciously ripe plum, you can put some in a paper bag and roll the top closed.
+If you just can’t wait to bite into a deliciously ripe plum, you can place them in a paper bag and roll the top closed.
 Leave the bag in a room temperature environment and use the indicators described above to determine when the plums are in their prime.

 This works because plums release ethylene gas as they ripen, which quickens the ripening process further.
 Trapping them in a bag allows them to absorb more of the gas, which means you get ripe plums in less time.

 On average, one plum has 76 calories, 19 grams of carbohydrates and 16 grams of sugar.
-A plum provides 26% vitamin C and 11% vitamin A.
+A plum provides 26 percent of Vitamin C and 11 percent Vitamin A.

 Plums can complement all kinds of mouthwatering recipes.
 These are a few ideas for crafting a plum masterpiece: